FemtoEmacs/Sumerian/README.md

 ## Books
 There are few grammar books for Sumerian.
 Unfortunately, Marie-Louise Thomsen's "**The Sumerian Language**" does not use cuneiform, so I cannot recommend it.
 This leaves us with John Hayes' **Manual of Sumerian** and Joshua Bowen's **Learn to Read Ancient Sumerian**.
 Therefore, I advise you to buy  "**A Manual of Sumerian: Grammar and Texts**" by Hayes to learn this ancient language in depth.
 It is also a good idea to acquire "**Learn to Read Ancient Sumerian**" by Joshua Bowen and Megan Lewis.

+## Disclaimer
+The owner of this portal is not a scholar in Sumerian studies in any sense.
+His collaborators are not scholars either.
+Therefore, people associated with this tutorial may not help serious students of cuneiforms to solve pendencies.

+This site's finality is to help tourists reading royal inscriptions that they may find in museums and universities.
+The site may be useful to amateur historians who may need to assert the meaning of ancient documents.

+For scholars and graduate students who are writing their thesis, the webmaster of this site recommend  John Hayes' **Manual of Sumerian** and Joshua Bowen's **Learn to Read Ancient Sumerian**.
+The University of Pennsylvania has also excellent material for consultation that can be used by graduate students.

 ## Order of reading this tutorial
 1. The present README contains the first lesson with the document ```Ur-Nammu 9```.
 2. In the ```Emacs``` directory, the second lesson briefly introduces the Emacs editor and annotates the document ```Ur-Nammu 7```.